BrokenOpenApp/brokenopenapp.github.io/_posts/2015-05-24-first-post.markdown

 It supports multiple users and multiple projects, with access rights for this.

-It supports ProGuard de-obsfication of your code.
+It supports ProGuard deobfuscation of your code.

 The official backend Acralyzer seems focused on being very easy to install, which I guess is aimed at Android devs who maybe aren't system admins.
 While that's a good